Rad-hi/3D-Rendering-Desktop-App/README.md

 **What's new?**

 - OOP approach
 - The 3D model is only redrawn (rerendered) when there's a change
 - Faces are now being drawn **completely** (no matter how many vetrecies)
 - Points that aren't in the screen are no longer rendered
 - Rotation isn't continous, instead it's a custom degree on each axis
 - New controls for Line color, Filling color, canvas color
 - Filling could be turned ON and OFF

 ---

 ## Description

-This project was made as a practice for Python programming, Matrix maniulation, file processing, and general system engineering processes.
+This project was made as a practice for Python programming, Matrix manipulation, file processing, and general system engineering processes.

 Also it was a way for me to explore an interesting field for me which is graphics (2D, and 3D).

-It's a desktop app that takes in waveform files (.OBJ) and visualizes its triangulated form (no filliing, no shading, no texturing! just triangles)
+It's a desktop app that takes in waveform files (.OBJ) and visualizes its triangulated form ~(no filliing, no shading, no texturing! just triangles)~

+The **V2** (V2_SOURCE) of the project adds a filling option with control over the color of the filling as well as whether it's turned ON or OFF.

 ### Key Words

-- Python: Numpy, Tkinter, re (regex), PIL.
+- Python: Numpy, Tkinter, re (regex), 3D graphics.

-- Waveform (.OBJ).
+- Waveform files (.OBJ).

 ---